jakelever/cancermine/README.md

 This is a Python3 project which has been tested on Centos 6/7 but should work on other Linux operating systems and MacOS.
 An individual process of this can be run on a laptop or desktop computer.
 But in order to process all of the literature (PubMed, etc), this should really be run on a cluster or server-like machine.
 A cluster that uses Slurm or the SunGrid engine (SGE) are supported.
 Each node needs only 4 GBs on RAM.

-This project relies on text mining using [Kindred](https://github.com/jakelever/kindred) and resource management with [PubRunner](https://github.com/jakelever/pubrunner).
+This project relies on text mining using [Kindred](https://github.com/jakelever/kindred) and [Snakemake](https://snakemake.github.io/).
 These can be installed through pip.

+It uses biomedical text converted using [BioText](https://github.com/jakelever/biotext).

 ## Installation Guide